Province commits to negotiating revenue-sharing agreement with northwest B.C. municipalities - Burns Lake Lakes District News

 This commitment from the province provides clarity on the government’s level of responsibility when it comes to negotiations with northwest B.C. municipalities to establish a fair revenue-sharing agreement.

+”When an agreement is reached and profits are actually shared with the north, this will be a game changer for our region,” Funk said.

+“It will give the village funding outside of general taxation revenue and autonomy to use the funds in a way that best meets our needs rather than having to continually depend on grant funding that may or may not be an appropriate fit.
+Other regions in the province where such agreements have been struck, have experienced significant benefits and improvements in quality of life for their residents.”

-In February, the province announced $100 million grant for northwest communities to help northern communities address outstanding infrastructure needs.
+In February, the province announced $100 million grant for northwest communities to help them address outstanding infrastructure needs.

 A revenue-sharing agreement would ensure funding is sustainable over the long term, Horgan says.